jjgonc/PL_Project/README.md

 # PL_Project
-[2021-2022] Language Processing assignent using Lexical and Syntax Analyzer
+[2021-2022] Language Processing assignment using Lexical and Syntax Analyzer